topherlee/picastro-backend/README.md

 # Team-Bravo-2023 Django-Rest-Backend

-## Your next steps
-* Change the .gitignore file to suite your needs - it's currently set to ignore python related temp files, etc. Google 'gitignore <your language>' to find examples.
+<summary>Vision</summary>

 ## Vision
- Add something about what the application will do when more complete
+ This is the current backend for Picastro, an image sharing mobile application for astrophotographers.
+This backend is written in Python, using both [Django](https://docs.djangoproject.com/en/4.1/) and [Django Rest Framework](https://www.django-rest-framework.org/) to facilitate it's functionalities.

+<summary>Requirements</summary>

 ## Requirements
 In order to run the backend server on your local machine, you need Python and its package installer [pip](https://pypi.org/project/pip/) installed.
-Furthermore, you need to be familiar with [Django](https://docs.djangoproject.com/en/4.1/).
+Furthermore, you need to be familiar with [Django](https://docs.djangoproject.com/en/4.1/) and [Django Rest Framework](https://www.django-rest-framework.org/).

-Currently (during development phase), the backend uses a local SQLite Database, so you need SQLite installed on your machine.
+Currently (during development phase), the backend uses a local SQLite Database, so you also need SQLite installed on your machine.

 All libraries needed to build this application can be found in requirements.txt.
 In order to install them, run `pip install -r requirements.txt`.

-## Testing the build
-How do I test the code to ensure the build is correct?
+<summary>Building and Running the Application</summary>

 ## Building and Running the Application

+### Prerequisites

 - Clone the source code onto your local machine
 - `cd` into the root project folder